Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 It also means that re-roofing on top of the old roofing material is viable.

-Installing new roofing products over the old materials allow you to save tear-off costs - so you can cut down on the cost of your roofing project.
+Installing new roofing products over the old materials allows you to save the labor costs to tear off the old roof - so you can cut down on the cost of your roofing project.

 Putting new roofing material directly on the old roof is sometimes not an option with materials like asphalt shingles or tile because the weight of the materials is too great for the roof deck.